healthyregions/chicago-environment-explorer/README.md

 * [Resource Guide](https://docs.google.com/forms/d/e/1FAIpQLSd2gHSB7OKCKEBhB0weIM7ZsRBomVOAl7QhDHOeXu5B7ih_bQ/viewform).
 Share your web-based or print media resource on the Chicago environment.
 Resources must meet ChiVes standards.
 * [Web Development](https://github.com/GeoDaCenter/chicago-environment-explorer).
 Developers and code-enthusiasts can fork the ChiVes website, make changes, and submit for review.

-View our [Standards and Submission Guidelines](https://docs.google.com/document/d/12lwkCAXxI9eW4Mdf6gaeR6LCsaNI3E0E6xvi7dqXr9k/edit?usp=sharing).
+View our [Standards and Submission Guidelines](https://docs.google.com/document/d/12lwkCAXxI9eW4Mdf6gaeR6LCsaNI3E0E6xvi7dqXr9k/edit?usp=sharing) for more information.
 These guidelines are evaluated on a regular basis by members of the Data Collaborative.

 Learn more on our [About](https://chichives.com/about) page, and feel free to [Contact Us](https://chichives.com/contact) with any questions.